Get Rates Near You!

 9. How much non-mortgage debt do you have compared to your savings and investments?

-Non-mortgage debts include things like personal loans, car loans, student loans and credit card debt that carries over from month to month.
+Non-mortgage debts include personal loans, car loans, student loans, and credit card debt that carries over from month to month.

 The more non-mortgage debt you have, the more of a demand it makes on your cash flow.